 How can we improve administrator preparation programs?
-It might seem like a daunting question (and one that’s hard to solve in a single blog post), although I think we can take one small step by doing this one thing: incorporating technology early on into student projects so that administrators come out of school with the technological know-how they need to be able to function in modern society.
-How do we do this?
-I recently learned about Bloom’s New Digital Taxonomy, a revision of the original Bloom’s Taxonomy, and I think it might just hold some answers.
+It might seem like a daunting question (and one that’s hard to solve in a single blog post), but I think we can start by doing this one thing:

 But first, you might enjoy this article if you’re…